junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I don't know, maybe five years ago?"
 Cas considers.
 "Why?"

-Dean turns to him fully, with glinting in his eyes, completely forgets about the plant.
+Dean turns to him fully, with a glint in his eyes, completely forgets about the plant.
 "Twenty bucks to say no one but you ever read those books you kept in the office, so they're probably still there.
-Another ten bucks that's the exact case Hannah was talking about, that's the big bad mysterious client you were so stressing out about, and I got a gut feeling that's exactly the one we've been looking for.
+Another ten bucks, that's the exact case Hannah was talking about, that's the big bad mysterious client you were so stressing out about, and I got a gut feeling that's exactly the one we've been looking for.
 Want to bet?"

 Cas blinks with a bland look.
 "I don't have money to bet.
 And we don't really know if they're big or bad."

-"They went to the jail for whatever they did!"
+"They went to jail for whatever they did!"
 Dean reminds him.
 "So it can't all be good, at least.
 Now we just need the name."

 "Are you going back to my old office tomorrow?"